arceli/charter/README.md

 Content can be nominated manually with PressForward [Nominate This bookmarklet](https://github.com/PressForward/pressforward/wiki/User-Manual#installing-and-using-the-nominate-this-bookmarklet)

-Workflow for Zenodo upload and DOI is TBD.
+Workflow for Zenodo will borrow from [Making Your Code Citable](https://guides.github.com/activities/citable-code/).
-Upload to Zenodo and then submit to the Arceli community where it will be moderated.
+A hook from PressForward WP will allow for communications to be deposited in Zenodo/Arceli communities after they are moderated/reviewed.

 Arceli may provide some tools to ease the work of submitting content.
-Christopher Erdmann has suggested that Harvard CfA may make a Wordpress Plugin.
 LSST (@jonathansick) and others will probably make a Python tool for plaintext static blogs.

 ### Guidelines for Submission's content and format